 The rest, meaning cooked pasta and fresh veggies, doesn’t freeze all that well.

 When it comes to pasta, it sticks together in the freezer unless you toss it with some olive oil.
-For fresh veggies, they will lose their crunch and turn soft and watery after thawing.
+Fresh veggies will lose their crunch and turn soft and watery after thawing.
 Neither is a good thing.

 And if your dressing is mayo- or dairy-based, it will separate after thawing.
 Again, no good.